 In its evaluation of new programs and program changes, the UCC must be mindful of all programs presently offered by the university.
 How does this program relate to other programs?

-Where possible, note any supportive connections to industry, community, government, or further education institutions.
+Identify any supportive connections to industry, community, arts organizations, government, or further education institutions.

-Identify , and how the envisioned program or change may create or advance opportunities for grant-writing, industry support, or other new funding, and any input that has been provided by advisory boards (e.g., for a department or college).
+Identify potential areas for grant-writing, industry support, or other new funding.

+Summarize any input that has been provided by advisory boards (e.g., for a department or college).
-The university Office of Enrollment Management participates in the UCC feasibility review process to provide insight into the university’s ability to recruit and retain students for a program.
-Faculty are welcome to consult with Enrollment management in developing proposed programs and strategic changes to existing programs.
-If the envisioned program or program change has been shared with Enrollment Management, please provide details of that evaluation.

 What is the anticipated market for the program?
 Append any preliminary market research documentation, e.g., data from Department of Labor Bureau of Labor Statistics, its Occupational Outlook Handbook, the Robert Half Salary Guide, and relevant professional publications that present trends for supply and demand.

 Which other universities and colleges offer programs that compete (or would compete) with the envisioned new or changed program, and in what way are they competitive?

+Provide details of the University’s ability to recruit to and retain students in this program made by the University Office of Enrollment Management.